jon-jacky/Piety/BRANCH.md

 select prompts, keymaps, and handlers in *console*.
 Add *wyshka*, a new command line shell for console applications that provides modes for application commands and Python statements.
-Shorten and focus *ed* by moving out code that supports test scripts.
-Also shorten and focus ed by moving out *parse_* functions etc.  Begun 25 Oct 2017.
+Shorten and focus *ed* by moving out code that supports test scripts to the new *samysh* module that can execute a command with optional echo and delay.
+Revise contents of *editors/* to use revised *console*, *wyshka*, and *samysh*.
+Begun 25 Oct 2017.

 Branches recently merged into **master**: